-The Hubbard Award recognizes significant and sustained contributions to the pursuit of excellence in the field of evaluation in medicine.
+The Hubbard Award recognizes significant and sustained contributions to the pursuit of excellence in the assessment of medical education.

 Inspired by John P. Hubbard, MD